mavlink/rfcs/text/0016-standard-modes.md

 # Unresolved Questions

+- Do we need support for getting available custom modes?
+If we only need standard modes then we could have a much simpler `AVAILABLE_MODES` and much easier interaction for GCS.

 - Can we we provide more information about the current mode.
 E.g. in return mode, the user doesn't care about the behaviour, but a GCS might better configure itself if it knows that rally points are being used, or a mission landing.
 - What modes make sense for other components?
 Camera etc.